Kas-tle/EnjinScraper/README.md

 ## Usage

+> **Warning**
+> **If you have 2 factor authentication enabled on your Enjin account, you must either disable it or make a temporary sitewide admin account without 2FA to run this tool!**

 Note that this is still a work in progress and as such installation and usage requires manual installation of dependencies and configuration of the `config.json` file.
 When done, I may opt to publish as a global npm package or distribute as a CLI electron app.

 ### Quick Run With NPX